CyrsChvz/MeXE402_Midterm_Chavez-CyrusP.--Dimaano-KianMichaelG./README.md

 #### It’s designed for predictive modeling, primarily binary classification, to analyze factors influencing customer churn.
 ###### (include substitution of numerical values)
+#### In order to achieve the optimal performance of data processing for Logistic Regression, we replaced some of the data with numerical values including:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>